• Skip to primary navigation

 • 1 tablespoon Tomato puree

-• 100 ml boiling water
+• 100 ml Boiling water

 Instructions

-• Put the oil in a frying pan and add the sausages.
+• Heat 1 tablespoon Olive oil in a frying pan and add 6 Pork sausages.
 Brown them for 2-3 minutes, turning often.
+Add them to the slow cooker.

 • You don't have to brown the sausages first, but it really does make a big difference to the texture and it locks in the flavour.

-• To make this gluten free, make sure you use gluten free sausages and Worcestershire sauce
+• To make this gluten free, make sure you use gluten free sausages and Worcestershire sauce.

 • Make this a more indulgent dish by cooking some chopped bacon with the sausages and adding that to the slow cooker too.